 $+ | 2 Star | Cozy Lobby | Warm Fireplace | Alpine-Style Group Lodging

 If you love meeting fellow travelers, try the small Turn of the River Lodge.
 It’s right off of Route 4 before the mountain road, and you’ll see this old wood sign with “Turn of the River Lodge” written on it.
 They keep it simple and affordable here with just a few rooms and a common area, plus a common-use fridge and microwave.

 They have a beautiful hearth in the lobby that’s ideal for meeting fellow ski bums.
 I would recommend staying here if you are traveling by yourself or your partner or best friend rather than as a family.
 The rooms are cozy here and there are even a few dormitory-style options available.
 Turn of the River Lodge is the definition of rustic New England, but it’s great for a budget-friendly but awesome place.

 $$$$ | 3 Star | Hot Tub | Après Ski Bars Nearby | Undergoing Renovation

 The Killington Mountain Lodge is part of Hilton Hotels and Resorts and is roughly a mile and a half from the mountain (just enough to need to drive since they don’t have a shuttle).
-Right now they’re undergoing a lot of construction for renovations which has surprise some unhappy guests, but the rooms are clean and have comfy beds, so it’s a good deal overall.
+The rooms are clean and have comfy beds, so it’s a good deal overall.

 They will also store your ski equipment so you don’t have to let it dry in your bathtub.
 (I have done in many other places, so I will pretend that is a normal thing to do.)
 The lodge will provide you with breakfast in the morning before heading out.